csev/dj4e/assn/paw_skeleton.md

 https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/skeleton_website

+Once you have your github repository, go to your
+<a href="https://www.pythonanywhere.com" target="_blank">PythonAnywhere</a>
-Go into a PYAW shell, go into your virtual environment and create a new application:
+account and start a bash shell, go into your virtual environment and create a new application:

     workon django2
     cd ~/django_projects